 Clathrate Compounds of Noble Gases: Properties, Applications and MCQs

-Clathrate compounds of noble gases are solid compounds formed by physically trapping noble gas atoms (such as Argon, Krypton, Xenon) within the cavities or cages of crystal lattices of certain organic or inorganic host molecules or lattices.
-These compounds are also called host-guest or inclusion compounds because the host lattice provides the framework with cavities, and the noble gas atoms are the guest molecules trapped inside without forming chemical bonds.
+Clathrate compounds of noble gases are solid inclusion structures formed by physically trapping heavy noble gas atoms (such as Argon, Krypton, or Xenon) within the cavities or cages of crystal lattices of certain organic or inorganic host molecules.
+These compounds are also classified as host-guest complexes because the host lattice provides a framework with cavities, and the noble gas atoms act as the guest particles trapped inside entirely mechanically, without forming formal chemical bonds.

 Key Points on Clathrate Compounds of Noble Gases

-Nature: The guest noble gas atoms are physically enclosed; no chemical bonds form between host and guest.
+Nature: The guest noble gas atoms are physically enclosed; no covalent, ionic, or coordination chemical bonds form between host and guest matrices.

 Types of Clathrate Compounds of Noble Gases